quantumtutoring/bibleplan/README.md

     ├── exportExcel.js         // Helper module to export the generated schedule into an Excel file └── generateSchedule.js    // Function to generate a Bible reading schedule based on books, chapters per day, etc.
 ```

-## Usage

-1. **Set Chapters Per Day:**
-   Adjust the input fields on the main planner page to specify the desired number of chapters for the Old Testament (OT) and New Testament (NT) per day.

-2. **Generate Schedule:**
-   Click the "Update Schedule" button to create a new Bible reading plan.
-Changing the settings will automatically clear any previously stored progress.

-3. **Track Your Progress:**
-   As you complete your daily readings, mark the corresponding checkboxes.
-You can use shift‑click to quickly mark multiple consecutive days as complete.

-4. **Export Schedule:**
-   Click the "Export to Excel" button to download your current reading schedule and progress as an Excel file for offline reference or sharing.

-5. **User Authentication:**
-   Sign in via the dedicated sign‑in page to save your progress in Firestore.
-If you are not signed in, your progress will be stored locally.

-6. **Switch Bible Versions:**
-   Navigate to the following routes to switch between Bible translations:
-   - `/nasb` for the NASB version (default)
-   - `/esv` for the ESV version
-   - `/lsb` for the LSB version

-## Deployment

-You can deploy the Next.js app on popular platforms such as [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/), or any Node.js hosting provider.

 ## License